KumarLabJax/JABS-behavior-classifier/docs/features/features.md

 * Angles
 * Bearings

-# Methods of handling Missing Data
+# Methods of handling Missing or Infinite Data

+Features only propagate NaN (not a number) values forward to indicated missing or invalid data.
+Infinity and negative infinity values are converted to NaNs.
+Different parts of the software will handle NaN values differently, described below.

 ## Classifiers